Linda M. Williams: Contributions

-Williams is notable in the field of Memory for her longitudinal studies in the area of violence against women and childhood sexual abuse.
-A study that has received particular interest is "Recall of childhood trauma: A prospective study of women's memories of child sexual abuse," published in 1994.
-It has currently been cited 441 times which is considered many in the field of Psychology.
+Williams is notable in the field of Trauma and Memory for her longitudinal studies in the area of violence against women and childhood sexual abuse.
+As of 2026, Williams has more than 61 publications and has received more than 17,000 citations.
+One study that has received particular interest is "Recall of childhood trauma: A prospective study of women's memories of child sexual abuse," published in 1994, which has influenced the field because it provides convincing evidence that child sexual abuse can be forgotten and then later recalled. and was important in the rebuttal of the contention that such recall is "false memory."

 During the 1970s, Williams collected data from 206 girls between the ages of 0 and 12 who were admitted to the hospital emergency room because of sexual abuse.
-They were examined and these records as well as interviews with the child and parents were documented in the hospital medical records.
-In the early 1990s, Williams interviewed 136 of these women in what they believed was a follow-up of study associated with the hospital they were admitted to.
-They were not reminded of the sexual abuse record, however, some women associated the interview with their history of sexual abuse.
-Of the 136 interviewed, 129 were included in the analysis.

-The results showed that 38% of the women failed to report the abuse that was documented in the hospital medical records.
-It was deemed unlikely that they simply did not want to discuss personal matters as 68% of this group reported other incidents of sexual abuse from their childhood.
-The conclusion was that many women who have been sexually abused as children appeared to have forgotten the abuse.
-This has major implications on childhood amnesia and repressed memories.
+They were examined, and these findings, as well as interviews with the children and parents, were documented in the hospital's medical records.
+Seventeen years later, in the early 1990s, Williams interviewed 138 of these women in what they were informed was a follow-up study of girls and women seen in the hospital in the early 1970s.
+They were not reminded of the sexual abuse record and answered questions about their social and psychological functioning and their experiences with interpersonal violence.
+Of the 138 interviewed, 38% of the women did not appear to recall the sexual abuse that was documented in the hospital medical records.
+It was deemed unlikely that the women who did not appear to recall the abuse simply chose not to report it due to privacy concerns, as 68% of this group reported other incidents of sexual abuse from their childhood.
+The conclusion was that a significant minority of women who have been sexually abused as children appeared to have forgotten the abuse.
+This has major implications for childhood amnesia and repressed memories.

-A more detailed inspection of the results reveals that only 15 of the women (12%) reported they were never abused in childhood.
+Since many of the women reported other abuse in childhood, it could be concluded that only 15 of them (12%) reported they were never abused in childhood.
 It was suggested that 12% is an underestimation because the sample was only from reported abuse and not total numbers of sexually abused.
 Furthermore, because the abuse was reported the women may have been less likely to have forgotten the abuse compared to women whose abuse was never reported.

-This final conclusion spurred a reply from Loftus, Garry, and Feldman (1994) titled "Forgetting sexual trauma: What does it mean when 38% forget?" and has been a point of discussion in regard to traumatic memories and repression.
+The Journal also provided a reply from Loftus, Garry, and Feldman (1994) titled "Forgetting sexual trauma: What does it mean when 38% forget?" which has since been a point of discussion regarding traumatic memories and repression.

 Achievements and awards

-Williams has been president for the board of The American Professional Society on the Abuse of Children.
+Williams has been president of the board of The American Professional Society on the Abuse of Children.